pvega62/Portfolio/README.md

-# Welcome to my portfolio!
+# Welcome to my portfolio

 With over a decade of cross-industry experience, the majority of my work has always centered around demystifying complex concepts and making them accessible to the wider audience.
 This was my goal as a tutor, a journalist, and it remains my goal as a technical writer and UX writer.